Galileo88/Galileos-Planet-Pack/README.md

 * Strategia updates.

+* Support Scatterer v0.03 and renamed bundled SVE to GPPVE to cure confusion status.

+  * Removed Medium SVE/GPPVE option to shave download size.
+The difference between Medium and High was minimal too.

+* Reduced the following into MM patches, simplifying things overall and saving on download size:

+  * Distant Object Enhancement; Final Frontier; Planetshine; Waypoint Manager; Sunflare toggle for whether Scatterer is present or not.

-* Update deltaV map.
+* Updated deltaV map.

-* Removed IVA sounds due to unforseen complication.
+* Disabled IVA sounds due to unforseen complication.

-* (Pending) Support for new Scatterer with epic terminators and Kopernicus ring shader.

 * Full Kerbalism support.